sparna-git/Jurivoc/README.md

 ```

 this implies that, in the case when 1/ multiple composite synonyms are associated to the same set of concepts and 2/ one of them is changed and it changes its alphabetical order, then its URI will change.

+### Testing the URI matching behavior with the previous version

+The repository contains 2 directories that contain a tiny sample of Jurivoc entries : `inputs_small` and `inputs_small_v2`.
+The "inputs_small_v2" folder contains some modifications compared to the "inputs_small" and this can be used to easily test the behavior when new entries are being added or renamed.

 ## Notes